 Summary of the safety profile

 Supportive safety data reflect exposure in 112 patients with perinatal/infantile (n=89), juvenile-onset (n = 22), adult onset (n = 1) HPP (age at enrollment from 1 day to 66.5 years) treated with asfotase alfa, with a treatment duration range from 1 day to 391.9 weeks [7.5 years]).
 The most common adverse reactions observed were injection site reactions (74%).
-A few case reports of anaphylactoid/hypersensitivity reaction have been received
+A few case reports of anaphylactoid/hypersensitivity reaction have been received.

 Tabulated list of adverse reactions